Insider Selling: California Resources Co. (NYSE:CRC) Major Shareholder Sells 200,000 Shares of Stock

 California Resources Co.
-(NYSE:CRC) major shareholder Ares Management Llc sold 200,000 shares of the business’s stock in a transaction that occurred on Monday, June 14th.
-The shares were sold at an average price of $33.26, for a total value of $6,652,000.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.
+(NYSE:CRC) major shareholder Ares Management Llc sold 200,000 shares of the firm’s stock in a transaction that occurred on Friday, June 18th.
+The stock was sold at an average price of $32.43, for a total value of $6,486,000.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Ares Management Llc also recently made the following trade(s):